-If in operation for more than three consecutive months, an auditee that has previously undergone an audit should have documentation available from the date of the prior audit.
+If in operation for more than three consecutive months per year, an auditee that has previously undergone an audit should have documentation available from the date of the last on-site audit.
+This will be three years of documentation for operations correctly adhering to the audit cycle timeline.

-If the auditee is a short season operation, in operation for less than three consecutive months, they should have at least three months of documentation and documentation since the last audit (which includes the previous season).
-Where an operation does not have three months of records available (e.g., 1 month of operation per year), the auditee should have documentation available from the date of the prior audit, or if there has been no production/processing of a crop since the prior audit, at least documentation from the previous season available for review.
+If the auditee is a short season operation, in operation for less than three consecutive months, they should have at least three months of documentation These records do not need to be consecutive, however, they must include documentation since the last on-site audit.
+Where an operation does not have three months of records available but chooses to pursue an audit, the auditee should at least have documentation available since the previous audit, or, if there has been no production/processing of a crop since the previous audit, documentation from the most recent season should be available for review.
+If this is the case, the auditee should be aware that they will not receive full conformance for paperwork questions and that the down score will be based on the amount of paperwork available.